 I'm all about convenience, I admit it.
 I've got too much going on to be spending more time in the kitchen than necessary, so I stock it with the best kitchen gadgets that will speed things up a little or make life easier.
 The other reason I'll buy a new kitchen gadget is if it helps me to cook healthier.
-I’m running out of room, though, so it's got to be good in order to justify taking up more space in our storage room.
+There's only so much room, though, so it's got to be good in order to justify taking up more space on my counter or in our storage room.

 When I'm shopping for a new gadget I really shop.
 I look online and research all the various options to decide which features I need.
 Then I hunt down the one that has all those features at the best price.
 This takes a lot of time, so to save you from some of that, I thought I'd show you what and where I've found a few of my favorite things.

 - My favorite stainless electric pan shares the top-spot for SURE.
-We needed the 16″ for our family (it's huge and fits so much food!), but you can get the 12″ for less $.
+We needed the 16″ for our family (it's huge and fits so much food), but you can get the 12″ for less $.
 It cleans up so well too!
 Read more here: Bye-bye nasty Teflon skillet!

-- Electric Deep Fryer – I decided to get two of these, and now I can fry in my delicious and healthy beef tallow without worrying about free radicals/cancer from the oil getting too hot and screaming up over the smoke point.
-(By the way, this doesn't have a temperature control knob, but all the reviews on it were great and they said that it gets to 350* quickly and maintains that temp well, which is the temp I fry at.
-(I called the company to be sure, and they said that it varies between 375*-400*, but tallow has a smoke point of 420* so I'm still good.)
+- Electric Deep Fryer – I decided to get two of those, and now I can fry in my delicious and healthy beef tallow without worrying about free radicals/cancer from the oil getting too hot and screaming up over the smoke point.
+(By the way, that one doesn't have a temperature control knob, but all the reviews on it were great and they said that it gets to 350* quickly and maintains that temp well, which is the temp I fry at.
+I called the company to be sure, and they said that it varies between 375*-400*, but tallow has a smoke point of 420* so I'm still good.)
 Models with a temp control were MUCH more expensive, and since I was buying two, I had to give up that feature.
 I'd have been even happier if I could find these without a non-stick surface, but I had no luck with that.)
-Update: crappy carumba.
-After I bought TWO of those, I read about this fryer with a glass bowl: 1500-Watt 2-Quart Glass-Bowl Deep Fryer!
+Update: After I bought TWO of those, I read about this fryer with a glass bowl: 1500-Watt 2-Quart Glass-Bowl Deep Fryer!
 But I see they're out of stock, so then I found this bigger fryer with a stainless steel interior.
 It also has a nice temperature control and a handy basket — so that one would be my first choice now instead of the non-stick interior.
 (Read about when I ditched my Teflon electric frying pan.)

 - Food Processor – I use my food processor all the time!
 For grinding bread crumbs or chopping veggies or making my pesto, I love it!

 - Toaster Oven – I LOVED this toaster oven.
-Now I use the convection feature on my new microwave, but before that this made not using my microwave no big deal at all.
-This one had all the options for toasting/baking/convection baking/broiling /defrosting.
-I use it to defrost meals I've made ahead and had in the freezer, then after it's defrosted, I keep it right in there to bake it.
+Now I use the convection feature on my new microwave, but before that this made not using our microwave no big deal at all.
+It has options for toasting/baking/convection baking/broiling /defrosting.
+I used it to defrost meals I've made ahead and had in the freezer, then after it's defrosted, just keep it right in there to bake it.
 The convection bake feature is nice, it can bake things quicker than in a regular oven and truly it doesn't take THAT much longer to warm up leftovers in there instead of in the microwave – I go do one thing and come back and it's hot.
-I also like that I can toast a lot of bread in there at once.
-Soon our microwave is coming out and we’re putting a shelf above the stove for our toaster oven to set on instead!
+I also like that I can toast a lot of bread at once.

-- Zojirushi BBCCX20 Home Bakery Supreme Bread Machine – I’ve had this bread machine for years and loved it, but now I use my Bosch to knead bread, and then just shape and bake myself.
-The part I love about this one is that it has 3 custom settings so I can set it to knead, rise, bake, etc., for as long as I want for each.
-This is great when I am experimenting with 2-stage process breads or “soaked” grain recipes.
+- Zojirushi BBCCX20 Home Bakery Supreme Bread Machine – I used this bread machine for years and loved it, but now I use my Bosch to knead bread, and then just shape and bake myself.
+The part I loved about this one is that it has 3 custom settings so I could set it to knead, rise, bake, etc., for as long as I wanted for each.
+This is great when I experimented with 2-stage process breads or “soaked” grain recipes.
 Bread machine recipes are so easy, you just throw a few ingredients in, and then it does the rest for you.

 - Grain mill — I use mine often and love knowing how much more nutritious our recipes and meals are when I'm using fresh flour I've ground myself.
 (Flour loses a lot of its nutritional value the longer it sets.)
-I chose this one because it got the best reviews, it can grind more grain at once than others; they say it's quieter than others, too, and it also has more options for course or fine flour, for different types of grain, etc. Click here for NutriMill Grain Mill.
+I chose this one because it got the best reviews, it can grind more grain at once than others, they say it's quieter than others, too, and it also has more options for course or fine flour, for different types of grain, etc. Click here for NutriMill Grain Mill.
 Read about the Nutrimill and how I chose that particular grain mill: For really fresh bread, mill your own flour!

 - Crock-pot – Here's one like I have.
 Or here's a newer looking stainless steel crock pot.
 Oooooh, here's an even bigger 8 quart size!
 I use my 7 quart one a LOT.
 Here's another “what we had for dinner” post with recipes for a quick meal I made with my crock pots recently.
 It was a day we were all going in different directions at dinnertime and I wanted everyone to still get a hot meal.
 There are many many good and easy recipes to make in your crock-pot.
 If you haven't gotten into the habit of using these, you'll want to, especially if you have a busy family and are running kids around many evenings. ***Read the comments below about the issue of lead in the glaze on crock pots.
 Short story: Hamilton Beach seems to be the best option.

-What are YOUR favorite kitchen gadgets?
-Or if you have any questions, please send a comment below!
+What are YOUR best kitchen gadgets?
+Or if you have any questions, please comment below. 🙂